[?] Subscribe To The Bookkeeping Blog

 • Small businesses in Canada switched to the new standards in 2011 where a choice was made to follow ASPE (PE GAAP) or IFRS.
 There were transitional rules and elections that had to be made when switching to the new accounting standard, particularly IFRS.
 These are found in Section 1500 First Time Adoption.

-• Business owners should have spoken with their accountant in 2010 about what information they needed to obtain to make the transition ... as it requires a restatement of prior year figures.
+• Business owners should have spoken with their accountant in 2010 about what information they needed to obtain to make the transition ... as it required a restatement of prior year figures.
 New accounting policies and elections were available to business owners.
 Some elections had to be made in 2010 if a reduction in the cost of applying the new rules was desirable.

 If you are looking for more information on the new Canadian Accounting Standards for Private Enterprise (also referred to as Private Enterprise GAAP) released in December 2009 ...
 I have listed some resources I have found useful in the comments section of IFRS and ASPE.

-This forum posting also has information on how to decide whether your business should be adapting IFRS or ASPE (PE GAAP).
+The forum posting also has information on how to decide whether your business should be adapting IFRS or ASPE (PE GAAP).

 Quick Links to GAAP Update ...
 ASPE (PE GAAP)